yousty/event_store_client/docs/encrypting_events.md

 )
 ```

-When you'll publish this event, in the store will be saved:
+When you publish this event, the eventstore will store this payload:

 ```ruby
 {